AndyAn7/README-Generator/readmeGen/README-Generator.md

 ## [Application Installation](#installation)

 <a name="installation"></a>
 A user must download this repository and execute node index.js within the terminal.
-Once all of the prompts have been fulfilled the README.md is generated and applied to the location of the user's preference..
+Once all of the prompts have been fulfilled the README.md is generated and applied to the location of the user's preference.

 ## [Inquiries](#inquiries)